-&lt;sup>1 See the section 'Additional explanation of fees and costs' on page 66 for further information about other costs such as Adviser fees, Promoter fees, activity fees such as Family Law fees, insurance fees, insurance administration fees and brokerage.
+1Depending on the Investment Option you choose, other fees and costs may apply.
+Refer to Part 6 'additional explanation of fees and other costs' for further information about other costs such as Adviser fees, Promoter fees, activity fees such as family law fees, insurance fees, insurance administration fees and costs, and brokerage.